Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: Approximate Achievable Result

-In this section, we derive second-order achievable bounds for the PUPE and MSEAOA of the UNISAC model.
-These bounds are obtained using a Berry–Esseen-type analysis, which provides an explicit rate of convergence for the probability distributions involved in decoding and estimation.
-Although the achievable result does not directly correspond to the performance of a specific practical implementation, it demonstrates that the proposed scheme is, in principle, capable of supporting these tasks under the stated assumptions.
-Therefore, this result serves as a theoretical performance benchmark that can guide future designs and analyses of practical ISAC systems.

-\begin{mydef} For the UNISAC model with \( n \) channel uses and an \( M \)-element ULA with the users' AOAs are uniformly distributed over $[-1, 1]$, there exists a transceiver configuration where the communication and sensing users satisfy the power constraints $ \bar{P}_c$ and $\bar{P}_s$, respectively.
-Under this configuration, the performance metrics in \eqref{Eq4MARCH7} and \eqref{Eq3_14MARCH} approximately hold, up to small deviation terms that capture the second-order behavior of the system.
+In this section, we derive approximate achievable bounds for the PUPE and MSEAOA of the UNISAC model. \begin{mydef} For the UNISAC model, there exists a transceiver configuration where the communication and sensing users satisfy the power constraints $ \bar{P}_c$ and $\bar{P}_s$, respectively, and the performance metrics in \eqref{Eq4MARCH7} and \eqref{Eq3_14MARCH} satisfy